About Lyon County

 Mugshots & Booking Photos

-- The sheriff's office provides guidance on how to search for and obtain mugshots, ensuring compliance with privacy regulations and public records laws.
+- The sheriff's office provides guidance on how to search for and obtain mugshots, following privacy regulations and public records laws.

 Courts & Case Records